aerogear/modern-appdev-workshop/README.md

 oc process -f openshift-template.yml --param APPLICATION_IMAGE=<dockerhubusername>/<imagename>:latest | oc create -f -
 ```

-## E) Creating an Application in The Mobile Developer Console
+## 5. Creating an Application in The Mobile Developer Console

-The Mobile Developer Console (MDC) simplifies and bootstraps mobile application development on OpenShift by making it simple to provision and bind Mobile Services to your Application.
+The Mobile Developer Console (MDC) bootstraps mobile application development on OpenShift by making it simple to provision and bind Mobile Services to your Application.
 Let's create a representation of our Application in the MDC.

 1. Go to the MDC URL.
 2. Create a new Application in The MDC if you haven't already.